shalini1500/M2_EmbSys/Project/README.md

 |LL02   | The projector must not get overheated |
 ## SWOT Analysis
 * Strengths
-    * Monitors air quality in atmosphere.
+    * continous monitor of time

 * Weakness
-    * Sensitive to some gases like ethane,ozone.
+    * Sensitive materials need to update more for high level puposes.
 * Opportunity
-   * Tracking and determine the air quality.
+   * To sophiticated people and common people to perform daily routine.
+   * for scientists can set alarm for performing projects.

 * Threats
-   * Due to sensitivity the gas sensor may  explode.
+   * Due to sensitivity there may be a threat.
 ## 4 W's and 1 H
  # Who
-  * Industries.
+  * to all people: common people, scientists.
   # What
-     * Monitors air quality.
+     * Monitors time continously.
+     * useful to set alarm.
   # When
-  * If thershold level is exceeded then the corresponding action will be like led on and message  in lcd display .
+  * daily routine purposes, experimental purposes.
   # Where
-      * In city roads traffic noise.
-      * Activities like shooting, open air events, football and cricket matches.
+      * Useful to everyone and everywhere.

 # Applications
-* To estimate the pollution.
-* Indoor Air Quality Monitoring.
-* To design server and upload data on that server with date and time.
-*  We can use it at industrial area as there is lot of noise pollution
-*  In city roads traffic noise.
-*  Activities like shooting, open air events, football and cricket matches.
-*  At small level, in schools and colleges we can use this device.
+*  cars
+*  radios
+*  televisions,
+*  microwave ovens
+*   standard ovens
+*   computers
-*   Automation Automation.
+*  cell phones.